Average time spent – 1.5 hours.

 Covid 19 – Please check the website or social media of an attraction before visiting.
 Many places may be open differently and some remain closed.
 Reviews do not mention all of these changes or possible price changes.
 Most places now require you to pre-book online in advance.

-Opening: Shrek’s Adventure is open almost all year round For up to date opening times and dates please follow this link.
+Opening: Beaumaris is open for most of the year but currently still closed on Thursday and Friday.
+For up to date opening times and dates please follow this link.

-Category – Indoor immersive Experience – Suitable for all ages.
+Category – Castle – Mostly outdoors – Suitable for all ages.